 Holiday Decorating without the Plastic

 You can either buy these at your local stores or go on an adventure to find ones in your neighborhood.
 They are totally festive, smell great, and look cool just piled in a bowl.
 You can also string some together to make a festive garland or paint the tips white for a frosty look.
+They also make great tree ornaments and are a perfect DIY project to do with kids!

 Garland and Wreaths

 Looking for some hints of green in your decorating scheme?
 Grab some pieces of pine tree or other evergreens.
 You can attach them to a wire wreath frame, tie them together with string or wire, or even just place them in a vase and it will be sure to look beautiful.
 Some holly mixed throughout can add also work to add a pop of red.
+Skip the plastic tinsel and garland and go for the real thing.

 Flowers both fresh and dried